 Timescale Cloud availability features are defined by the service plan level being used:

-- Basic & Dev Plans: These are single-node plans and have limited availability combined with two day (one day for Dev) backup histories.
+- Basic & Dev Plans: These are single-node plans and with a two day (one day for Dev) backup histories.

-- Pro Plans: These are two node plans (master + standby) with higher availability and three day backup histories.
+- Pro Plans: These are two-node plans (a master + a standby) with higher availability, and three day backup histories.

 Minor failures such as a service process crashes or temporary loss of network access are handled automatically in all plans without any major changes to the service deployment.
 The service automatically restores normal operation once the crashed process is automatically restarted or when the network access is restored.